How Sleeper Wallets Are Created

 Additional context: Other attestations or transaction history provide a fuller picture.

 Zipwire facilitates wallet attestation by verifying identities and issuing attestations on the Base blockchain.
-Below are the details of Zipwire’s Master Production Attestation Key, used to issue attestations:
+For the official wallet address and public key details, see Zipwire's Master Attester Wallet Address and Public Key.

 Understanding how sleeper wallets are created highlights the mechanics of attestation and the importance of trusted issuers like Zipwire.
 However, attestations are only as reliable as their source and context.
 The next step is verifying these wallets to ensure they haven't been compromised or misused.